Introduction to solutions

 Solutions exported from an earlier version of CRM can be imported into later versions as shown in the following chart.

 Generally, solutions can be imported into organizations less than two versions higher than the version the solution was exported from.
 Service pack releases will provide the option to either export a solution with compatibility for that service pack, or just with capabilities included in the base version.
-More information: Maintain managed solutions: Version compatibility.
+More information: Version compatibility.

 For Microsoft Dynamics CRM 2013 Service Pack 1 (SP1), enhanced service capabilities were included for new Microsoft Dynamics CRM Online organizations and existing Microsoft Dynamics CRM organizations had the option to install these capabilities.
-Solutions exported from organizations with the enhanced service capabilities cannot be installed into a CRM 2013 SP1 organization without the enhanced service capabilities enabled unless the solution is exported using the option to choose compatibility for the base version.
+Solutions exported from organizations with the enhanced service capabilities can’t be installed into a CRM 2013 SP1 organization without the enhanced service capabilities enabled unless the solution is exported using the option to select compatibility for the base version.
 More information: Detect enhanced service capabilities available with product updates

 Solution components are created by using the customization tools or APIs included in Microsoft Dynamics CRM and are fully hosted in the application.
 The following diagram shows the types of solution components.